cmsc240-f23/cmsc240-f23.github.io/lectures/lecture11.md

 }
 ```

-If you don't `catch` an exception it gets passed on along.
+If you don't `catch` an exception it gets passed on along the call stack.

 __exception2.cpp__
 ```c++